 - 1. Be in 10th, 11th, or 12th grade.
 High school students over the age of 21 are ineligible for participation in dual enrollment courses. - 2.
 Complete the Florida College application for dual enrollment. - 3.
 Minimum high school GPA of 3.0 (unweighted). - 4.
 Certain dual enrollment courses have test score prerequisites.
 A minimum score of 450 on the SAT Critical Reading/Verbal OR a minimum score of 17 on the ACT English and 18 on the ACT Reading OR a combined minimum score of 41 on the CLT Verbal Reasoning and Grammar/Writing sections is required for placement in college level English courses.
-A minimum score of 520 on the SAT Math OR a minimum score of 21 on the ACT Math OR 19 on the CLT Quantitative Reasoning is required for placement in college level Section 21 on the CLT Quantitative Reasoning is required for placement in college level Math CR 19 on the CLT Quantitative Reasoning is required for placement in college level Math courses. - Permission from appropriate high school official (or parent if home schooled).
+A minimum score of 520 on the SAT Math OR a minimum score of 21 on the ACT Math OR 19 on the CLT Quantitative Reasoning is required for placement in college level Section 21 on the CLT Math OR 19 on the CLT Quantitative Reasoning is required for placement in college level Math courses. - Permission from appropriate high school official (or parent if home schooled).